partiql/partiql-lang-kotlin/docs/dev/README-AST-V0.md

 ## Ion SQL AST

-The `IonSqlParser` implementation generates an AST representation in Ion based on s-expressions.
+The `SqlParser` implementation generates an AST representation in Ion based on s-expressions.

 The general format is as follows: